 1. Respond to your reviews, even if they are fake or negative

-When you’re managing your online reputation, it’s important to take every review seriously, even if you are questioning if a review is fake or not.
+When you’re managing your online reputation, it’s important to take Google reviews seriously, even if you are questioning if a review is fake or not.
 You want to make sure that you respond to your reviews in a timely manner, and respond as if each review were written by a real person.

 If you’re unable to identify a customer, or if you can’t verify that they actually used your product or service, here is an example of a response that shows concern for the reviewer’s situation and your willingness to help: